 Alternatively, you can cook the dry noodles directly in the slow cooker—stir them in about 15 minutes before you're ready to serve and let them cook along with the sauce.
 (Just note that the noodles can quickly overcook and become mushy, so plan on serving the stroganoff as soon as the noodles are ready.)

-8 Finish the stroganoff: Warm 1 cup of beef broth in the microwave for 2 minutes.
-In a small mixing bowl, gradually add the warmed beef broth to the sour cream, stirring constantly to temper the cream and keep it from curdling.
+8 Finish the stroganoff: In a small mixing bowl, gradually add about a cup of the cooking liquid to the sour cream, stirring constantly to temper the cream and keep it from curdling.
 Add this mixture to the slow cooker.

 9 Garnish with herbs.
 Prior to serving, remove the bay leaf and stir in the chopped dill and parsley.
 Serve over noodles along with crusty bread and a green salad.